Disclaimer: This project was created as a class assignment for a Strategic Writing course at Elon University.

 The last post IN THE SERIES brought the POP-UP EVENTS to college campuses.
 I USED IMAGES OF PREVIOUS POP-UP EVENTS THEY HAD HOSTED TO VISUALIZE HOW THEY WOULD LOOK AS PART OF A CAMPUS COLLABORATION. tHE CAPTION GIVES A CLEAR DIRECTIVE AT THE END FOR STUDENTS TO SEE IF THEIR CAMPUS WILL BE HOSTING A POP-UP EVENT SOON.

-The last deliverable was a feature story on an ambassador to help with the recruitment of the next cohort of ambassadors.
-The feature story remains on e.l.f. 's website and includes a link to the next application cycle.
+The last deliverable was a feature story on an ambassador to help recruit the next cohort of ambassadors.
+The feature story is meant to be showcased on e.l.f. 's website and includes a link to the next application cycle.

 Back to Top